russellmcdonell/pyDMNrules/docs/index.rst

 If DMN rules table 'A' has an input 'X' and DMN rules table 'B' has an output of 'X', then pyDMNrules will ensure that DMN rules table 'B' is is placed in the constructed 'Decision' table before DMN rules table 'A'.
 The default order for the remaining table will be the order in which pyDMNrules found them in the workbook.
+The function getDecision() will return the 'Decision' table (either supplied or constructed).

 Decision - recommended
 ----------------------